wiseshinobi/pinebear/finance/minimalist-mutual-fund-portfolio-apr-2018/index.md

 While equity is the best bet for the long term, it is prudent to invest a small percentage in long term debt.
 For this, PPF is great.
-There is practically no risk of default, it is entirely tax exempt, and the interest rate will roughly follow the 10 year g-sec rates.
+There is practically no risk of default, it is entirely tax exempt, and the interest rate will roughly follow the 10 year g-sec rate.
-Although ELSS can make sense for some, the PPF is more suited for getting tax exemption under Section 80C.
+Although ELSS can make sense for some, PPF is more suitable for getting tax exemption under Section 80C.

 To summarize, keep your finances simple.
 For the short term (upto a year or two), park money in a liquid fund.
 Choose a low cost